themill/wiz/doc/configuration.rst

     ...

-Instead of having to constantly set the registry path in the command line, we will use the configuration file :ref:`previously created <configuration/setup>` to initialize this value:
+Instead of having to constantly set the registry path in the command line, we will add the following configuration in :file:`~/.wiz/config.toml`:

 .. code-block:: toml